 3. Not applicable For All

 ‘One size suits all’ doesn’t really work with a 360-degree feedback process.
-Every company has to decide whether this system works for them and whether it helps them in realizing their objectives.
+Every company has to decide whether this system works for them and also, it helps them in realizing their objectives.
 Additionally, companies have to figure out whether the feedback process would be internal or external (feedback from colleagues or from clients too), and what competencies are included in the evaluation.

 4. Design Process Downfalls